Ki Ho Kang, CEO

 Mr. Griffo has a broad range of engineering, test and measurement systems experience.
 This includes managing engineering and logistics programs for Navy’s Metrology and Calibration Programs.
 As Senior Program Manager, Mr. Griffo has facilitated improvements from leadership levels including stand-up of Navy’s Executive Agent for Metrology and Calibration, development of Navy-wide system Enterprise Resource Planning requirements, and advancement of automated systems for equipment calibration and test.

 Mr. Curtis Brad Goodwin joined KIHOMAC in November, 2010 as a Senior Engineer supporting the A-10 System Program Office at Hill Air Force Base, UT.
-He currently serves as the Vice President of Integration Engineering.
+He currently serves as the Vice President of the Aircraft Systems Engineering Group.
 In this capacity he is responsible for a diverse multi-disciplinary team of engineers, program managers, analysts and technicians providing Software & Systems Engineering, Systems Architecture and Integration Program Management.

 Prior to joining KIHOMAC, Mr. Goodwin amassed more than fifteen years of experience in Software and Systems Engineering across a number of industries, including Telecommunications, Transportation & Logistics and Defense Technology.
 In his role as the Director of Information Systems for Motor Cargo, Mr. Goodwin played a critical role in the transition to UPS Freight and the integration of their business systems.
 He leverages his experience integrating complex technologies and data sources and creating seamless and user friendly systems to create significant value for a variety of Government and commercial customers.

 Mr. Goodwin received a Bachelor of Science in Computer Science from Weber State University and a Master in Business Administration from the University of Phoenix.